A principled framework to assess the information-theoretic fitness of brain functional sub-circuits: Results

 \section{Results}

 In this section, using weak recovery criteria, we investigate the level of information-theoretic prominence of an \textit{a priori} set of FNs with respect to different FCs (both group-average and individual subject levels) across a range of threshold values.
 Additionally, we offer deeper insights into the use of SNR as a measure of the information-theoretic prominence of this predetermined set of FNs.

-The dataset used in this paper contains 410 unrelated subjects (HCP, Q3 release).
+The dataset used in this paper contains 410 unrelated subjects from {the Human Connectome Project repository, Released Q3 \cite{van2012human,van2013wu}}.
 This includes (test and retest) sessions for resting state and seven fMRI tasks: gambling (GAM), relational (REL), social (SOC), working memory (WM), language processing (LANG), emotion (EMOT), and motor (MOT).
 Whole-brain FCs estimated from this fMRI dataset include 9 distinct Schaefer granularity levels that parcellate the cortical regions into $n=100$ to $n=900$ nodes, with a $100$ nodes increment for each parcellation.
 The functional communities evaluated in this framework include seven cortical resting state FNs from \cite{yeo2011organization}: visual (VIS), somatomotor (SM), dorsal attention (DA), ventral attention (VA), frontoparietal (FP), limbic (LIM), default mode (DMN).
 Each Schaefer granularity has a corresponding Yeo's FN parcellation.
 Additional details about the dataset are available in Supplementary Information.